Customs Law No. 207 of 2020

 On November 11th, 2020, Customs Law No. 207 of 2020 was published in the Official Gazette after its ratification from President Abdel Fattah El-Sisi.
 The new law addresses the shortcomings of the previous law, which required upgrading to account for the recent developments and improvements the Egyptian economy has undergone.

 The new Custom law aims to facilitate and regulate customs procedures through the establishment of new customs system controls, and the development of modern systems that are compatible with recent developments, which in turn contribute to the country’s advancement in several international indicators.

 In addition to having many features; the most notable of which is its ability to account for and exploit modern technology at several key points, including the establishment of electronic systems that allow obtaining prior information regarding the goods imported to the country before their shipment, in addition to tracking services up to final release stage, with the added possibility of pre-clearance and customs duty payment before the arrival of certain goods contracted under the modern electronic commerce system.

 This Custom law will also assist with the country’s wider goal of moving away from a paper-based economy, to a digital economy by activating the electronic invoice system, and dispensing with paper invoices, thus enabling the Customs Authority to review customs process documents for all those dealing with the Authority.

-Furthermore, these more modern and technical methods for the circulation of customs data, documents, and records electronically between all concerned authorities of the state and foreign entities are regulated by law which facilitate the circulation of the required information, and rapid release of goods.
+Furthermore, these more modern and technical methods for the circulation of customs data, documents, and records electronically between all concerned authorities of the state and foreign entities are regulated by Custom law which facilitates the circulation of the required information, and rapid release of goods.

 We at Andersen Egypt can provide full support and answer any inquiries regarding this law.